Programs and Resources

 - The offender has personal responsibility to victims and to the community for crimes committed.

 - Stakeholders share responsibility for restorative justice through partnerships for action.

 - The offender will develop improved competency and understanding as a result of the restorative justice experience.

 - Community Service

 - Community Restorative Boards

 - Victim Offender Dialogue (VOD)

 Originally known as the Neighborhood Mediation Center, the Polk County Attorney’s Office - Restorative Justice Center was opened in the early 1980's to help community members to resolve neighborhood disputes by using the mediation process.
 The name was changed in the early 1990's as the center expanded to meet the needs of the community.

-Today, the Restorative Justice Center encompasses a wide range of services including: Civilian Intake, Neighborhood Mediation, Victim Offender Dialogue, Youthful Offender Program, Truancy Court Program, and Juvenile Victim Offender Mediation Program.
+Today, the Restorative Justice Center encompasses a wide range of services including Civilian Intake, Mediation Services, Victim Offender Dialogue, Youthful Supervision Program, Truancy Court Program, and Juvenile Victim Offender Mediation Program.